 A Brief History of Pebble Hill Plantation

 Pebble Hill Plantation was established in 1825.
 The founder was Thomas Jefferson Johnson.
 Johnson and his family owned Pebble Hill through the Civil War period and beyond.
 Prior to the Civil War, Pebble Hill was an agricultural site producing cotton, sugar cane, corn, and tobacco and was worked by Johnson and his family along with his slaves.
 After Johnson’s death his widow and daughter managed the plantation.

 In 1896, businessman, Howard Melville Hanna, Sr., from Cleveland, Ohio purchased Pebble Hill Plantation.
 The Hanna daughter, Kate Hanna Ireland Harvey, was given Pebble Hill in 1901 by her father.
-She restored the existing house and enjoyed it as a winter home and shooting preserve.
+She restored the existing house and enjoyed it as a winter home and sporting plantation.
 In 1934 a fire destroyed that house.
 By 1936, a new house was built.
 This house is as you see it today.
 After Mrs. Harvey’s death in 1936, the property passed to her daughter, Elisabeth (Pansy) Ireland Poe.
 Mrs. Poe was the last mistress of Pebble Hill, and it was her desire that Pebble Hill be left as a museum.
 She established and endowed a private foundation for Pebble Hill so that visitors could enjoy seeing her family’s beloved country estate.
 After Mrs. Poe’s passing in 1978, Pebble Hill opened to the public in October 1983.